Marchell0o0/CTU_homeworks/ALP/README.md

 ## TRAX

+### Test run
 The final version of the player is player3.0, which uses minimax with alpha-beta.
 If you run the program, a game will be played between two instances of that player, and the screenshots of every move will be put in a folder Moves.

+### Version progression
 When testing the program using a profiler, the biggest time spent was on the evaluation function, because of the rules of the game a player gets points equal to the length of a cycle or a line that goes from one side to the opposit of their color.
 So everytime to evaluate if the game ended or how many points you get after any route you have to check if there is a cycle from every tile(almost) and if there is a line from every edge tile.
 And all of that for both colors.

-So final version doesnt use MCTS because stupid decisions are made as if using random propagation there is not enough time for the algorithm to see that its about to lose in two moves.
-For that I tried to implement minimax for propagation phase, where when propagating it choses a move from a minimax with depth 2, but that only made things even slower so no real deep evaluation was made.
+Final version doesnt use MCTS because stupid decisions are made as if using random propagation there is not enough time for the algorithm to see that its about to lose in two moves.
+For that I've tried to implement minimax for propagation phase, where when propagating it chooses a move from a minimax with depth 2, but that only made things even slower so no real deep evaluation was made.

 # Testing

 If the program doesnt need any external files just run and input something that makes sense.
 If the file is needed you can create it yourself, even though you couldn't test the sixth program properly because you need a really big matrix for that.